glenncai/e-library-auth/README.md

 # Install packages
 $ composer install
-$ npm install
+$ yarn install
-$ npm run dev
+$ yarn run dev

 # Create .env file, and then copy the whole info from .env.example and paste it to .env file

 # Set the APP_KEY value in .env file
 $ php artisan key:generate

 # Go to phpMyAdmin, create a database and name it what you want...
 # ...Fill in the database name and username into the corresponding...
 # ...location in the .env file.
 Don't forget to fill in the database password

 # Migration table create